facebook/docusaurus/docs/api-site-config.md

 `algolia` - Information for Algolia search integration.
 If this field is excluded, the search bar will not appear in the header.

 `gaTrackingId` - Google Analytics tracking ID to track page views.

+`sourceCodeButton` - the type of button to use for pointing to your source code.
+If this field is non-null, the site will pull in the appropriate button code in the header, for you to be able to render as you see fit.
+Currently accepted values: `"github"`, `"none"`.
+Defaults to `"github"`.

 Users can also add their own custom fields if they wish to provide some data across different files.